ZacharyDietderich/ZacharyDietderich.github.io/README.md

 </table>

 ### How?
-- Developed a LabVIEW-based data acquisition system interfacing with a temperature controller over Ethernet
+- Developed a LabVIEW-based data acquisition system interfacing with a temperature controller over Ethernet.
-- Configured communication parameters including IP address, device type, zone, and parameter IDs
+- Configured communication parameters, including IP address, device type, zone, and parameter IDs.
-- Implemented robust initialization logic using a While Loop to ensure reliable connection to the controller
+- Implemented robust initialization logic using a While Loop to ensurea  reliable connection to the controller.
-- Acquired temperature data from up to eight thermocouple channels at user-defined intervals
+- Acquired temperature data from up to eight thermocouple channels at user-defined intervals.
-- Displayed live numerical readings and real-time XY plots of temperature versus time
+- Displayed live numerical readings and real-time XY plots of temperature versus time.
-- Logged timestamped temperature data to file for later analysis
+- Logged timestamped temperature data to a file for later analysis.
-- Designed an operator-friendly front panel with configurable settings and clear status indicators
+- Designed an operator-friendly front panel with configurable settings and clear status indicators.

 <div style="display:flex; flex-wrap:wrap; gap:12px;">
 <table align="center">
   <tr>